youngfish42/Awesome-FL/README.md

+We use another project to automatically track updates to FL papers, click on [FL-paper-update-tracker](https://github.com/youngfish42/FL-paper-update-tracker) if you need it.

 **More items will be added to the repository**.
 Please feel free to suggest other key resources by opening an [issue](https://github.com/youngfish42/Awesome-FL/issues) report, submitting a pull request, or dropping me an email @ ([im.young@foxmail.com](mailto:im.young@foxmail.com)).
 Enjoy reading!